Skip to main content

 Subsidy and tax

-In Flanders, the one-off registration tax for electric cars is waived and there is no annual vehicle tax to pay.
-In Brussels and Wallonia, the registration tax for e-cars is at the minimum rate of €61.50 and the annual car tax is only €83.56.
+In Flanders, there is no registration tax for e-cars and no annual vehicle tax.
+In Brussels and Wallonia, the registration fee for e-cars is at least €61.50 and only €74.29 has to be paid for the annual vehicle tax.

 Charging

-The biggest providers are eldrive and Fines.
+The largest providers are eldrive and Fines.

 Parking